openblockchains/crypto-quotes/README.md

 ### SEC Investor Education

+A Ponzi scheme is an investment fraud that pays existing investors with funds collected from new investors.
+Ponzi schemes are named after Charles Ponzi.
+In the 1920s, Ponzi promised investors a 50% return within a few months for what he claimed was an investment in international mail coupons.

+  §

 Ponzi schemes require a constant flow of new money to survive.
 When it becomes hard to recruit new investors, or when large numbers of existing investors cash out,